prowler-cloud/prowler/README.md

 ## Add Custom Groups

 1. Follow structure in file `groups/groupN_sample`
-1. Name your group with a non existing number
+1. Name your group with a non-existing number
 1. Save changes and run it as `./prowler -g extraNN`
 1. Send me a pull request! :)